borango/books-mono/manuscript/batteries.md

 In many other situations we need to store electric energy.
 For practical reasons I will assume that batteries [^fuel_cell_alternative] are our solution for that task.

-[^fuel_cell_alternative]: a different solution would be **fuel cells**; I had only researched but never worked with them.
+[^fuel_cell_alternative]: A different solution would be **fuel cells**; I had only researched but never worked with them.
 Please contact me if you have or want more information about fuel cells.

 The fact that we need batteries is a no-brainer. *How much* battery capacity we need is a tricky question.
 It is both complex (in the sense that there are multiple different reasons and requirements for energy storage) and speculative.
 For example, we can't tell in advance how much engine autonomy we will really need or for how long we will be without sunshine or without wind.
 There is no *right* size of batteries - only informed guesses.